alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 Additionally, when writing assembly, it is wise to write extensive documentation for each function.
-Assembly is difficult to understand as it is; without extensive documentation and comments, it is virtually impossible to parse.
+Assembly is difficult to understand as it is; without extensive documentation and comments, it is virtually impossible for humans to parse.

 ```nasm
 ; soln.asm